ajhaining/ajhaining/README.md

 # ⚡️ Hi, I’m Andrew

-I'm a full-stack engineer and tech lead.
-I love working with new technologies and have lots of experience building, event-driven and data processing applications using serverless tech.
+I'm a ***full-stack engineer*** and ***tech lead***.
+I love working with new technologies and have lots of experience building event-driven and data processing applications, as well as a wide range of experience developing UIs.

 I'm currently enjoying working with: